MtnBiker/historical-streets-la/ImplementationNotes.md

 Saving `extent` as json. extent_array started causing errors and json is probably going to be easier to work with in the long run. var geojson = layer.toGeoJSON(); … JSON.stringify(geojson.geometry).

-extent.json is GeoJSON LineString.
+extent.json is ~~GeoJSON~~ JSON as far as Postgres is concerned.
+It's a LineString by construction.
 I could make a Feature and store other information, but for now just keeping it separately in the dB seems fine.
 Just have to deal with how JavaScript (Leaflet specifically) handles GeoJSON (I'm not using any PostGIS aspects nor Rails. )

 Editing is now GeoJSON stored in extent_json.
-Legacy extent_array still there until copy those to GeoJSON (edit and trace.)
+Legacy extent_array still there until copy those to GeoJSON (edit and trace.).

 https://gis.stackexchange.com/questions/166863/how-to-calculate-the-bounding-box-of-a-geojson-object-using-python-or-javascript to get fitBounds to work.
 Using another function